 - A photo ID

-- Your complete, up-to-date list of all current medications, herbals and over-the-counter medicines (or all your medication bottles) with the following information:
+- A complete, up-to-date list of all current medications, herbal supplements and over-the-counter medicines (or all your medication bottles) with the following information:

 - Medication dose

 - How often you are taking the medication

 - The reason you are taking the medication

 Preparing for Your Appointment at the Preoperative Clinic

 You may eat, drink and take your medications according to your normal schedule before a preoperative exam or test unless advised otherwise by your surgeon.
 Your visit at the Preoperative Clinic will last approximately 60 to 90 minutes depending on which tests or studies you may need.